steineggerlab/taxoview/README.md

 ```
 ## Format of the `rawData`
 The `rawData` prop must be a **string** containing raw Kraken report data.
 The format is as follows:

+### Fields
+Fields must be **tab-separated,** and all fields in each feature line must contain a value otherwise they will be filtered out.
+1. `proportion` - Percentage or proportion of reads belonging to this taxon.
+2. `clade_reads` - Total number of reads for this taxon and all its descendants.
+3. `taxon_reads` - Number of reads assigned specifically to this taxon.
+4. `rank` - Taxonomic rank of the taxon *(superkingdom, kingdom, phylum, class, order, family, genus, species, no rank)*.
+5. `taxon_id` - NCBI Taxon ID for the taxon.
+6. `name` - Scientific name of the taxon.

+### Important Notes
+1. **No Headers**: The rawData string must not include a header row.
+2. **First Two Rows**:
+    - The first row must represent the *unclassified node* (Taxon ID 0).
+    - The second row must represent the *root node* (Taxon ID 1).

 ### Example
 ```
+# proportion  clade_reads taxon_reads rank taxon_id name // Don't have this header in your actual report file
 5.9001	32656	32656	no rank	0	unclassified
 94.0999	520822	4	no rank	1	root
 90.8851	503029	0	superkingdom	10239	Viruses